brendo1001/AusSoilsDSM/data/Readme.md

 statistical analyses.
 This suits doing digital soil mapping enormously as the process of creating soil maps largely hinges upon developing some sort of geospatial model that relates target variables to environmental data.
-The *scorpan* model, first described in @mcbratney\_digital\_2003 sets out the basis for doing digital soil mapping whereby soil spatial variation is modeled as a function of environmental information
-including: other soil information, climate, organisms, relief, parent material, age, and spatial position.
-Soil scientists will pick up on the fact that nearly all these variables coincide with the factors of soil formation that were identified and described in @jenny\_factors\_1941.
-This is true, but the *scorpan* model can be thought of as the empirical model for what @jenny\_factors\_1941 conceptually defined.
+The *scorpan* model, first described in McBratney, Mendonca Santos, and Minasny (2003) sets out the basis for doing digital soil mapping whereby soil spatial variation is modeled as a function of environmental information including: other soil information, climate, organisms, relief, parent material, age, and spatial position.
+Soil scientists will pick up on the fact that nearly all these variables coincide with the factors of soil formation that were identified and described in Jenny (1941).
+This is true, but the *scorpan* model can be thought of as the empirical model for what Jenny (1941) conceptually defined.
 With the *scorpan* model we can retrieved available spatial data that correspond to or can be used as proxies for those above described factors of soil formation.
 With such data and coupled with soil observations, we can begin to develop some empirical models about what the likely variation of soil is across a given spatial domain.

 R has a very rich ecosystem of potential models that could be exploited in the process of doing digital soil mapping (fitting the models bit).